by Jacquie | Nov 7, 2019 | Crochet Basics

 - Your dry felting kit or suppies.

-Leg warmers can just be down to the ankle level or they can be full leg length.
+Leg warmers can just be covering your ankles level or extend can the full leg length.

 These leg warmers I made are around knee height, and are great to tuck into a pair of boots.
 I like the way the keep the ankles just that little bit warmer, and show a rustic look above the boots.